 At very low η values, the relationship between η and current, I, takes the form of Ohm’s law and the above-referred equations get simplified as

 ECh = EOCV + IR.

-In the case of primary batteries the positive electrode is usually called cathode while the negative electrode is called anode, and this is unambiguous, since only discharge occurs.
+In the case of primary batteries, the positive electrode is usually called cathode while the negative electrode is called the anode, and this is unambiguous since only discharge occurs.